-DECLARATION OF DR. DAN H. KARASIC IN SUPPORT OF PLAINTIFFS' MOTION FOR CLASS CERTIFICATION
+DECLARATION OF DR. DAN H. KARASIC IN SUPPORT OF PLAINTIFFS' MOTION FOR A PRELIMINARY INJUNCTION

-I, Dan H. Karasic, M.D., hereby declare and state as follows:

-1. My name is Dan H. Karasic.
-I have been retained by counsel for plaintiffs as an expert in connection with the above-captioned litigation.

-2. I have actual knowledge of the matters stated herein.
+- I, Dan H. Karasic, M.D., hereby declare and state as follows: - 1.
+I am over the age of 18, of sound mind, and in all respects competent to testify. - 2.
+I have been retained by counsel for Plaintiffs as an expert in connection with the above-captioned litigation. - 3.
+I have actual knowledge of the matters stated herein.
 If called to testify in this matter, I would testify truthfully and based on my expert opinion.